reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Normative Talk.md

 sidebar:
   nav: org
 ---

+New structure
+1. Normative Talk - all normative concepts reduced to claims of reasons
+2. Normative Truth - Internalism and Constructivism
+3. Normative Thought - Non-cognitivism
+4. Blame and Relationships
+5. Moral Reasons and Relationships
+- Against narcisistic egoism - Neglects impartiality, what others have reason to accept/reject
+- Against Egoism - Certain people can have reason to reject egoism if it leads to their despair
+- Against certain forms of consequentialism - that reduce moral rightness to non-moral goodness.
+Not all rational interests are morally legitimate
+- Against Rawls/Consequentialism - "reasonable for everyone" (contractualism) =/= "reasonable given equal chance of being anyone" (Rawls, or some forms of consequentialism).
+Fauly interpretation of impartiality.
+- This still allows for people to prefer their own interests more than others.
+It is reasonable for everyone to accept a system of rules where they can give some weight to their interests.
+It would be unreasonable to accept being subjugated to some overall calculus (this doesn't lead to egoism).
+- The end is somewhere between egoism and consequentialism with a discounting of particular *kinds* of individual goodness.
+Rejects most conditions to count as consequentialism - hedomism and commensurability (both rejected from theory of rationality), aggregation and agent-neutrality (both rejected because they are not acceptable for all persons).
+- Under contractualism, the parties to the contract are as follows:
+	- They determine what the standards for blame/shame are to be (i.e. the moral norms), NOT what everyone's behaviors will be.
+Just as Rawls is determining the principles of social institutions and not everyone's behaviors.
+If we were determining everyone's behaviors, everyone would be nice and charitable and there would be no need for morality/law.
+		- Important: whether someone is blameworthy depends on whether they violated the standards of a relationship.
+So they will be determining the standards of the relationship.
+This will not just reduce to accepting the standards that promote the best consequences for everyone.
+One could only infer that if we already concluded that the standards of our relationship is to promote the best consequences.
+But that is the very thing to be decided.
+We don't know beforehand if the parties of the constract are committed to promoting the best consequences.
+We need to determine what they are committed to by virtue of the fact that they are in the contracting position.
+		- How to get different standards for different relationships?
+			- Perhaps the parties have different aims depending on the kind of relationship.
+E.g. for standards of ettiquette, the parties are interested in determining how to maintain plesant interaction s with one another.
+For morality, the parties are interestsed in discovering how stand in a general relationship of mutual respect.
+	- They are not behind a veil of ignorance.
+Individuals are concerned with what is reasonable for them *given* their position in society.
+	- They all share the same aim of finding principles that others (similarly motivated) can accept.
+This is what guarantees that there will be norms that all can accept.

 Readings for analyzing normativity
 - A.C.
 Ewing, "A Suggested Non-Naturalistic Definition of Good"
 - Christine Kosgaard, "The Sources of Normativity"